Jose Siri Player Props: Rays vs. Athletics

 Jose Siri At The Plate

-- In 53.7% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (9.8%).
+- In 22 of 41 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.